Researcher: Abdullah Ahmad (GU -Q ’16)

 Researcher: Barbara Gallets (COL ’15)

-Barbara Gallets (COL ’15) currently studies abroad at SFS-Q and interned at Silatech.
-She translated a 11,000 word report about the business regulatory environment in Qatar.
+Barbara Gallets (COL ’15) currently studies abroad at GU -Q and interned at Silatech.
+She translated an 11,000-word report about the business regulatory environment in Qatar.
 She also provided translation support for a project on the Jordanian entrepreneurial ecosystem.

 Brookings Doha Center Internship

-Aya Makki (SFS-Q ’16) interned at Brookings Doha Center.
+Aya Makki (GU -Q ’16) interned at Brookings Doha Center.
 Her main responsibilities included conducting literature reviews about the topics of interest to Brookings and providing regional news updates.
 Aya also compiled information about foreign aid to Jordan and wrote annotated bibliographies about foreign aid from the GCC.

 U.S. Embassy Internship